evildmp/diataxis-documentation-framework/index.rst

 ..  sidebar::

-    Diátaxis has been :ref:`proven in practice <adoption>` across a wide variety of fields and applications, in large and small, open and proprietary documentation projects.
+    Diátaxis is :ref:`proven in practice <adoption>` across a wide variety of fields and applications, in large and small, open and proprietary documentation projects.